jdm-contrib/jdm/TRANSLATION_REFERENCE.md

 - `whatisthis`: Title of the section with the explanation about the website
 - `whatisthis[1-3]`: Phrase that describes the website, pieced together as "`whatisthis1` `whatisthis2` `whatisthis3`". `whatisthis2` is the "dark patterns" hyperlink text
 - `whatisthis4`: Second paragraph explaining the website
-- `forkproject`: Text for the hyperlink that takes to the JDM GitHub webpage
+- `pullrequest`: Text for the hyperlink that takes to the JDM GitHub webpage
 - `guide`: Title for the section explaining how difficulties work
 - `guideexplanations`: Sentence introducing the guide
 - `guideeasy`: Short sentence explaining what "easy" means